 Greens (not in clamshell packaging!)

-Eggs are flush with nutrients like anti-inflammatory omega-3 fats, Vitamin D, protein and B vitamins, particularly one called choline that supports the nervous system, improves mood and helps produce neurotransmitters.
-They are are optimal to include in your diet if you’re looking to boost your mood, reduce stress or sleep better.
+Eggs are flush with nutrients like anti-inflammatory omega-3 fats, Vitamin D, protein, and B vitamins, particularly one called choline that supports the nervous system, improves mood, and helps produce neurotransmitters.
+They are optimal to include in your diet if you’re looking to boost your mood, reduce stress, or sleep better.

 Eggs are easy to cook with and can be eaten on their own as a snack or as part of a larger meal, and they are very satisfying.

-Oats are known for their ability to help with digestion, weight loss, blood sugar control and cardiovascular health, and are easy to cook.
-You’re probably accustomed to using them to make oatmeal, overnight oats or granola, but you can also make them savory or grind into a flour for gluten-free baking.
+Oats are known for their ability to help with digestion, weight loss, blood sugar control, and cardiovascular health, and they are easy to cook.
+You’re probably accustomed to using them to make oatmeal, overnight oats, or granola, but you can also make them savory or grind into a flour for gluten-free baking.

 They are widely available in bulk and are one of our pantry go-tos.